lambdaclass/zksync-eigenda-m1/docs/zksync-contracts/contracts.md

 ) external override returns (L1DAValidatorOutput memory output)
 ```

-This contract checks against a <span style="color:pink">RiscZeroVerifier</span> if the Risc Zero Proof is correct.
+This contract checks against a `RiscZeroVerifier` if the Risc Zero Proof is correct.

 ```solidity
 // Decode the inclusion data from the operatorDAInput